With its combination of raw nature, ancient culture and overwhelming beauty, Iceland leaves an indelible imprint on those who visit.Read more...

 Iceland - Calendar

-Hunt the otherworldly northern lights
+Catch a glimpse of the northern lights

 Many make the winter pilgrimage to Iceland to catch a glimpse of the aurora borealis.
 Created by solar storms, there’s nothing quite like watching the northern lights dance across the sky in all their green glory.
 For recommended tour operators running trips to see the northern lights, click here.

-Make the trek!
-Hiking the Laugavegur Trail
+Hike the Laugavegur Trail

 Remember John Lennon at Yoko Ono’s Peace Memorial